by Blake Jenkins | Mar 1, 2026 | Film & TV Production

-Understanding travel deductions film crew Australia is essential to understand for anyone working on location.
+Travel deductions are one of the biggest tax benefits available to Australian film crew working on location.
 Australian film crew can claim tax deductions for travel expenses when working on location shoots away from their regular base, travelling between multiple...

-Understanding film equipment depreciation in Australia is essential for production companies and freelance crew.
+Film equipment depreciation affects every production company and freelance crew member in Australia.
 Film production equipment can be depreciated over its ATO-determined effective life using either the prime cost or diminishing value method.
-Small...
+Small businesses (under...

 In the Australian film industry, whether a worker should be on an ABN (contractor) or payroll (employee) depends on the ATO’s multi-factor test, which examines control, tools, financial risk and the right to delegate.
 The question of ABN vs employee film...